trustytrojan/autobump/README.md

 - `CONTACT_USER_ID`: user to DM in case of errors (optional)

 4. Currently autobump supports two bump bots: DISBOARD and DiscordHome.
 To run a DISBOARD autobumper, run `BUMPER=./disboard.js npm start`.
 Otherwise run `BUMPER=./discordhome.js npm start`.
 This will start the bot in the background using the specified bumper module.
 Output will be written to a `log` file, and the `node` process ID in `pid`.
-To avoid this behavior and run it in the foreground, replace `npm start` with `node .`
+To avoid this behavior and run it in the foreground, instead run `node . disboard.js` for a DISBOARD autobumper.